 What happens at the meeting?

-- Discussion occurs to allow the referring party, parents/guardians and agencies to share information and determine if services might be provided/revised to support the youth and family.
+- Discussion occurs to allow the team to share information and determine if services might be provided/revised to support the youth and family.

 - The team develops action plans.